Tseipii89/ShakkiTekoaly-TIRALAB-Alkukesa2020/documentation/Implementation_Document.md

 ### Known updates to be made and errors to correct

-* The checkstyle errors are once again in 108.
-I had ignored the datastructure package from checks and that caused the spike.
+* The checkstyle errors are in 70.
 * I haven't implemented the castling for the bot.
 * I haven't added enpassant for my bot.
 * I have to create my own random class.
-* I have to create my own Math.min and Math.max methods.
-These are super easy to do, though.
 * I have to move the moverules -class's method createMovementString into a different class.
 Now moverules does two things.
-* In Min-Max I don't have to keep the boolean maximizing player info at parameters.
-Side info is enough.
-* I have to write my own Math.Abs method
 * The scoring of board could be updated.
 Now the bot makes some stupid moves.
 I'm very sure the alpha-beta pruning works and the problem is actually the  scoring of the board.
 * The KingInCheck is quite heavy and does some extra iterations.
 This could be optimised not to do extra iterations.
+* I have to write user manual for the bot and different gradle commands